-1. After completing two college courses, a student must continue to make progress toward high school graduation and maintain a 2.0 GPA in college coursework to maintain eligibility for continued enrollment in a CTE pathway.
-A student who falls below a 2.0 GPA after completing two college courses will be subject to the College's policy for satisfactory academic progress.

-- 2. A student must enroll in ONE CTE program of study and may not substitute courses in one program for courses in another. - 3.
-The student may change his/her program of study with approval of the high school principal or designee and the College president or designee.
+- 1. After completing two college courses, a student must continue to make progress toward high school graduation and maintain a 2.0 GPA in college course work to maintain eligibility for continued enrollment in a CTE pathway.
+A student who falls below a 2.0 GPA after completing two college courses will be subject to the College's policy for satisfactory academic progress. - 2.
+A student may enroll in ONE CTE program of study and may not substitute courses in one program for courses in another. - 3.
+A student may enroll in two CTE pathways with approval from the Chief Academic Officer/Chief Student Development Administrator. - 4.
+The student may change his/her program of study with approval of the high school principal or designee and the Chief Academic Officer/Chief Student Development Administrator, with a reason and appropriate verification provided by the student